 A raised garden bed also make for easier landscaping maintenance.
 Because raised beds are more defined and set off from the rest of your landscaping, they have less trouble with weeds and insects.
 And because they are “raised” off the ground, dealing with the few weeds or bugs that do show up where they don’t belong is a lot easier.
 In fact, raised bed gardening can be a godsend to those with back trouble, physical disabilities, or those of us whose joints just aren’t as limber as they used to be.
 A raised garden bed can be built as high off the ground as you like, accommodating backyard gardeners who wouldn’t otherwise be able.

-Need to find a pro for your raised garden beds?Find Pros
+Ready to start your raised garden beds?Find Pros

 Raised Beds Everywhere!